pipiscrew/RSS-Aggregator/README.md

 At `index.php` items sorted by `id`, because some feeds providing a date without timestamp and is not UTC.

-If the feed url you trying, is unable to be parsed by simplepie, is because of curl SSL error, add this line to `SimplePie.php` : 7209
+If the feed url you trying, is unable to get parsed by simplepie, is because of curl SSL error, add this line to `SimplePie.php` : 7209
 ```
 curl_setopt($fp, CURLOPT_SSL_VERIFYPEER, false);
 ```